Virtual Desktop VR Streaming Gets ‘Synchronous Spacewarp’ On Quest 2

 Since just after the first Oculus Quest launched in 2019, without official PC support, Guy Godin’s app Virtual Desktop has offered wireless PC VR streamed over your home WiFi network.
 Facebook initially rejected this – meaning users had to apply a patch from SideQuest – but eventually relented and recently launched a similar feature called Air Link.

 Air Link, like the Oculus Rift headsets, has a feature called Asynchronous Spacewarp.
-It kicks in automatically when your graphics processing unit (GPU) isn’t meeting framerate.
-It forces the running app to render at half the refresh rate of the headset and extrapolates a synthetic frame after each real frame.
-When your GPU utilization drops low enough, it deactivates and the app returns to normal rendering.
+It kicks in automatically when your graphics card isn’t meeting framerate, forcing the running app to render at half the refresh rate of the headset and extrapolates a synthetic frame after each real frame.
+When graphics utilization drops low enough, ASW deactivates and the app returns to normal rendering.

 Virtual Desktop’s new Synchronous Spacewarp (SSW) feature works somewhat similarly.
 But unlike ASW, SSW extrapolation runs on the headset itself, not on your PC.
 That means it works with any GPU and doesn’t have the PC performance impact of ASW.